martylanger/lets-client/README.md

 ## User Stories

 #### v1
--   As an unregistered user, I would like to sign up with email and password.
+DONE -   As an unregistered user, I would like to sign up with email and password.
--   As a registered user, I would like to sign in with email and password.
+DONE -   As a registered user, I would like to sign in with email and password.
--   As a signed in user, I would like to change password.
+DONE -   As a signed in user, I would like to change password.
--   As a signed in user, I would like to sign out.
+DONE -   As a signed in user, I would like to sign out.

--   As a signed in user, I would like to create an election with a title, a description, and a voting method.
+DONE -   As a signed in user, I would like to create an election with a title, a description, and a voting method.
--   As a signed in user, I would like to update my election's title, description, or voting method.
+DONE -   As a signed in user, I would like to update my election's title, description, or voting method.
--   As a signed in user, I would like to delete my election.
+DONE -   As a signed in user, I would like to delete my election.
--   As a signed in user, I would like to see all my elections or all users' elections.
+PARTIALLY DONE -   As a signed in user, I would like to see all my elections or all users' elections.

 #### v2.0 - Voting
--   As a user, I would like to vote in an election.
+DONE -   As a user, I would like to vote in an election.

 ###### v2.1
 -   As a user, I would like to get a link to vote in my election to share with voters.